ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 * {@link updating/ckeditor4-plugin-compatibility CKEditor 4 plugin compatibility}
 * {@link updating/ckeditor4-configuration-compatibility CKEditor 4 configuration options compatibility}

-You can use them to check what are the CKEditor 5 equivalents of some features or configuration options from CKEditor 4.
+You can use them to check the CKEditor 5 equivalents of some features or configuration options from CKEditor 4.
 If there is no direct equivalent, the tables will point you to a solution recommended in CKEditor 5.
 We strongly advise you to treat the migration to CKEditor 5 as an opportunity to modernize your app and rethink your editing solutions.

 ## Before you migrate